 - Is Using Validation for Dementia Calming or Condescending?

 - “How do you handle a parent’s delusions/hallucinations?”

-Saving tissues, worrying if it’s time to take their meds, constantly picking at their skin, and hypochondria, are all types of obsessive behaviors that can disrupt the daily lives of seniors and their caregivers.
-Obsessions are sometimes related to an addictive personality or a history of obsessive-compulsive disorder (OCD).
+Saving tissues, worrying if it’s time to take their medications, constantly picking at their skin and hypochondria, are all types of obsessive behaviors that can disrupt the daily lives of seniors and their caregivers.
+Obsessions and compulsive behaviors are sometimes related to an addictive personality or a history of obsessive-compulsive disorder (OCD).

 View your parent’s obsessive-compulsive behaviors as a symptom, not a character flaw.
 Obsessive behavior can be related to several disorders, including anxiety, depression, dementia and other neurological issues.
 It is important to discuss a senior’s symptoms with their doctor, especially if they are interfering with their quality of life and daily routines.
 Therapy and/or medication may be the answer.

 Watch for things that trigger your parent’s obsessive behavior.
 If their compulsions seem to be related to a specific event or activity, avoid it as much as possible.
 Do not participate in their obsessions, though.
 If you have helped with rituals in the past, change this pattern immediately.
 Try to find ways to minimize or eliminate triggers if possible.
 For example, dry, itchy skin may feed a senior’s compulsion to pick and scratch.
 Keeping their skin moisturized and covered with clothing may minimize the issue.
 Distraction and redirection can also be helpful.

 - “Dad has become obsessed with dates, times and appointments.
 Is this normal?”

 When a senior hoards (acquires and fails to throw out a large number of items), once again, the onset of Alzheimer’s or dementia could be to blame.
 Someone’s pre-Alzheimer’s personality may trigger increased hoarding behavior at the onset of the disease.